 My uncle was a taskmaster.
 Whether it rained or snowed or the sun scorched like the fires of hell, this business of sheep-rearing was all he cared about.
 But as I walked the desert tracks grazing sheep, I learnt their language.

-The camera-eye panned upwards.
-Those going up the crude stone steps, I saw, could see the nakedness of the men going up before and above them under their skirts.
+The single eye panned upwards.
+Those going up the crude stone steps, I saw, could see the nakedness of the men going up before and above them under their reed skirts.

 “An altar of earth you shall build to me and you shall not go up to it by steps lest your nakedness be exposed.”

-RAM spoke: “Heaven imposed a penalty on us both in our labor and our pleasures.
-We became creatures with hardly any ability to express ourselves, creatures crowded into herds and able to copulate only by instinct and for procreation, not for pleasure, and not by free, individual choice.
-We now need shepherds and dogs to look out for our safety.
+RAM spoke: “Heaven imposed a penalty on us because of that which we laboured for, our ambition.
+We were turned into creatures with little ability to express ourselves, creatures crowded into herds, dumb eyes and warm coats, able to copulate only by instinct and for procreation, not for pleasure, and not by free, individual choice.
+We need shepherds and dogs to look out for our safety.
 We are creatures who have to snuffle at the ground to find our food and bow our necks to the butcher’s knife.”

 He was a fine specimen.
 RAM.
 I watched him mount the females in the swollen strength of his maleness, red with the heat of lust.
 He always coupled in an intense silence, a savage silence, in the desert heat and spaces.
 None of the ewes resisted him.
 None tried to seduce him.
 They were his for the taking.

-“We became Legion, varied species of beasts, birds, reptiles, insects,” he told me.
-“We no longer understood one another, it was Babel.
-Some of us remember the ancient things, vaguely.
+“We became Legion, sheep first, then some goats and then slowly a varied species of beasts, birds, reptiles, insects,” he told me.
+“We no longer understood one another in Babel.
+Some remember the ancient things, vaguely.
 The bolder ones, they would leave the flock and go to the mountains to work out their own salvation.
 Some say there are many such hiding in the mountains, biding their time and gathering strength, waiting for the work of the Tower to commence again.
 Dwarves, trolls.
 Some became the giant creatures of the deep living in the liquid, inky-black ocean.
 Others were exiled to the Black Holes.
 We all climb the crags whenever we can and look up into the sky.
 That was to be our inheritance.
 But we became nations of beasts, each species with its own territories, rights and rites.
-We no longer understood one another.
 As Legion, we were divided and scattered across the universe, the foxes to their holes, the lions to their dens, the birds to their nests, the insects to their crevices.
 Some were weaker than the rest; the stronger ones preyed on them.
 And all or us were given into the hands of men for the keeping.
-Men owned us, we who were once Titans.”
+Men owned us, we who were once the Titans.”

 “Strange, but I have not known any man recently who could understand our language since the Fall.
-But you do, so I came to you and can tell you these tales.
-If we knew others like you and there were enough of us, Men and Titans, we could resume our work on the Tower?”
-RAM suggested.
+But you do, so I came to you and I tell you these tales.
+If we knew others like you and there were enough of us, Men and Titans, together we could resume our work on the Tower” RAM said.

-“You call yourself Titans?
+“You were Titans?
 Were there no women among the Titans?
 How did you procreate?”
 I asked.

 “There were no women among us, only drones and warriors,” he replied.